 The first section of this page gives very brief descriptions of cycling climbs I did, or Tanya and I did on the tandem, in July and August, 2014.
 We took a road trip to Utah, then Wyoming, back to Utah, finishing in California.
-All the climbs are from the second edition of John Summerson’s book, The Complete Guide to Climbing (by Bike), and if the climb is in Summerson’s top 100 climbs, I’ve shown Summerson’s rating.
+All the climbs are from the second edition of John Summerson’s book, The Complete Guide to Climbing (by Bike), and if the climb is in Summerson’s top 100 climbs, I’ve shown Summerson’s ranking.
 For example, #14 means Summerson rates the climb as the 14th hardest in the U.S.

 Besides the difficulty ranking, I also show the difficulty number, and the number of feet climbed for each ride.
 For example, Alternate 14 gets (#27, 3.34, 5,314′).